 Concentration of credit risk exists if a number of borrowers are exposed to similar economic risks by being engaged in similar economic activities or being located in the same geographical region, and indicate the relative sensitivity of the Credit Union's performance to developments affecting a particular segment of borrowers or geographical region.
-Geographical risk exists for the Credit Union due to its primary service area being Winnipeg and Southern Manitoba and surrounding areas.
+Geographical risk exists for the Credit Union due to its primary service area being Manitoba.